12 min read

 When I use this: Most SaaS products where tenants don't need dedicated infrastructure but want branded URLs.

 This is my go-to for 80% of projects.
-StudyLab uses this approach, each school gets schoolname.studylab.io, and we filter queries by school_id.
+Each customer gets acme.yoursaas.com, and we filter queries by tenant_id.
 Works great up to thousands of tenants.
+If you want to see a working example of this approach from scratch, I built a full SaaS starter with Laravel and Filament using single-database tenant isolation.

 Pros: